ualter/aws-skills-mapping-iac/README.md

  ├── app.py                  # <---- Instantiate an Application (Stage) and deploy it
  |                           #       in an environment with a specific desired loaded configuration.
  |                           #       (Instantiate it multiple times to deploy in more than one environment/stage)
+ ├── configuration.py        # <---- Loads from YAML files all configuration/properties defined by Stage (see ./configuration subfolder)
  ├── pipeline.py             # <---- Create an AWS Pipeline and CodeBuild (self-mutating) for the Application IaC deployment (Optional)
  └── constants.py            # <---- Well, you know...